xeraa/microservice-monitoring/readme.md

 1. Run `docker-compose up`, which will bring up Elasticsearch, Kibana, and all the Beats.
 1.
 1.
-1. Run the Java applications from their directories with `gradle bootRun`.
+1. Run the Java applications from their directories with `./gradle bootRun`.
 1.

 When you are done, stop the Java applications and remove the Docker setup with `docker-compose down -v`.